JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 # Post Installation

-The post install section will walk users though the required actions following the the base installation.
+The post install section will walk users though the required actions following the base installation.
 By far, `postinstall` represents the lions share of the setup and will perform the following tasks:

 - VC/C++ Runtime Installation
 - Git-SCM installaiton